Was this article helpful?

 How do I use batches to optimize my billing and payments?

-Zuora allows you to group your customers into billing batches (from Batch1 to Batch20).
+Zuora allows you to group your customers into billing batches (from Batch1 to Batch50 or by name).
 Billing batches are specified on the customer account under the Billing and Payment Info section.
-All customer accounts are defaulted to Batch1 when created unless you indicate a different billing batch upon creation.
+All customer accounts default to Batch1 when accounts are created unless you indicate a different billing batch upon creation.
 Billing batches can be updated at any time to a different batch number, but only one billing batch can be assigned to a customer account at a time.
 This article discusses how billing batches can be used to both organize your customer accounts and optimize your billing and payment operations.

 Solution